 This table sets out the results of the survey which lists the current energy-related features of this home.
 Each element is assessed by the national calculation methodology; 1 star = very poor (least efficient), 2 stars = poor, 3 stars = average, 4 stars = good and 5 stars = very good (most efficient).
 The assessment does not take into consideration the condition of an element and how well it is working.
 'Assumed' means that the insulation could not be inspected and an assumption has been made in the methodology, based on age and type of construction.
-See the addendum section on the last page of this report for further information relating to items in the table.

-Element Description Energy Efficiency Environmental

-Walls Sandstone or limestone, as built, no insulation (assumed) ★★☆☆☆ ★★☆☆☆

-Roof (another dwelling above) -

-Floor (another dwelling below) -

-Windows Fully double glazed ★★★★☆ ★★★★☆

-Main heating Room heaters, electric

-Main heating controls Programmer and appliance thermostats ★★★★☆ ★★★★☆

-Secondary heating None

-Hot water No system present: electric immersion assumed

-Lighting No low energy lighting
+Element Description Energy Efficiency Environmental Walls Sandstone or limestone, as built, no insulation (assumed) Solid brick, as built, no insulation (assumed) Roof Pitched, no insulation (assumed) Floor (another dwelling below) Windows Fully double glazed ★★★☆☆ Main heating Room heaters, electric Main heating controls Programmer and appliance thermostats ★★★ ☆ Secondary heating Room heaters, electric Hot water Electric instantaneous at point of use Lighting Low energy lighting in 40% of fixed outlets